 The Legislature further recognizes that public and private insurance mechanisms remain inadequate, and poor women and children are among the most likely to be without insurance.
 Generally, low-income, uninsured children receive half as much health care as their insured counterparts.
 The state is now investing millions to care for sick infants whose deaths and disabilities could have been avoided.

-It is the intent of the Legislature that the department of human services participate in the medicaid program for indigent children and pregnant women established by Congress under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Public Law 99-272, the Sixth Omnibus Budget Reconciliation Act (SOBRA), Public Law 99-504, and the Omnibus Budget Reconciliation Act (OBRA), Public Law 100-203.
+It is the intent of the Legislature that the Department of Health and Human Resources participate in the Medicaid program for indigent children and pregnant women established by Congress under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Public Law 99-272, the Sixth Omnibus Budget Reconciliation Act (SOBRA), Public Law 99-504, and the Omnibus Budget Reconciliation Act (OBRA), Public Law 100-203.

-(1) Extend the medicaid coverage to pregnant women and their newborn infants to one hundred fifty percent of the federal poverty level, effective the first day of July, one thousand nine hundred eighty-eight.
+(1) Extend Medicaid coverage to pregnant women and their newborn infants to one hundred fifty percent of the federal poverty level, effective July 1, 1988.

-(2) As provided under COBRA, SOBRA, and OBRA, effective the first day of July, one thousand nine hundred eighty-eight, infants shall be included under the medicaid coverage with all children eligible for medicaid coverage born on or after the first day of October, one thousand nine hundred eighty-three, whose family incomes are at or below one hundred percent of the federal poverty level and continuing until such children reach the age of eight years.
+(2) As provided under COBRA, SOBRA and OBRA, effective July 1, 1988, infants shall be included under Medicaid coverage with all children eligible for Medicaid coverage born on or after October 1, 1983, whose family incomes are at or below one hundred percent of the federal poverty level and continuing until such children reach the age of eight years.

-(3) Elect the federal options provided under COBRA, SOBRA, and OBRA, impacting pregnant women and children below the poverty level: Provided, however, That no provision in this article shall restrict the department of human services in exercising new options provided by or to be in compliance with new federal legislation that further expands eligibility for children and pregnant women.
+(3) Elect the federal options provided under COBRA, SOBRA and OBRA impacting pregnant women and children below the poverty level: Provided, That no provision in this article shall restrict the department in exercising new options provided by or to be in compliance with new federal legislation that further expands eligibility for children and pregnant women.

-(4) Enter into an inter-agency agreement with the department of health whereby the department of health shall be responsible for the implementation and program design for a maternal and infant health care system to reduce infant mortality in West Virginia.
+(4) The department shall be responsible for the implementation and program design for a maternal and infant health care system to reduce infant mortality in West Virginia.
 The health system design shall include quality assurance measures, case management and patient outreach activities.
-The department of human services shall assume responsibility for claims processing in accordance with established fee schedules, and financial aspects of the program necessary to receive available federal dollars and to meet federal rules and regulations.
+The department shall assume responsibility for claims processing in accordance with established fee schedules, and financial aspects of the program necessary to receive available federal dollars and to meet federal rules and regulations.

-(6) Beginning the first day of July, one thousand nine hundred eighty-eight, the state department of human services shall increase to no less than six hundred dollars the reimbursement rates under the medicaid program for prenatal care, delivery and post-partum care.
+(5) Beginning July 1, 1988, the department shall increase to no less than $600 the reimbursement rates under the Medicaid program for prenatal care, delivery and post-partum care.